Rulindo District

 Rulindo is a district (akarere) in Northern Province, Rwanda.
-Its capital is Tare (also known as Bushoki).
+Its capital is Tare.

 Geography

 The district lies roughly halfway between Kigali and Ruhengeri, and is very mountainous, containing Mount Kabuye.
 Its principal town, Tare (more commonly known as Nyirangarama), serves as a rest and refreshment stop for most long distance bus services between Kigali and Gisenyi and Goma.

 Economy

 Rulindo district is home to Agashya, Rwanda's leading manufacturer of passion fruit squash.
 Kinihira Sector is home to the Sorwathe Tea Factory.

 Sectors

 Rulindo district is divided into 17 sectors (imirenge): Base, Burega, Bushoki, Buyoga, Cyinzuzi, Cyungo, Kinihira, Kisaro, Masoro, Mbogo, Murambi, Ngoma, Ntarabana, Rukozo, Rusiga, Shyorongi and Tumba.